n7tae/mrefd/README.md

 - Each instance will need its own config files with unique paths to those files.
 - Each instance will need a unique url so that each will have its own webpage.
 - Need to add unix sockets for interlinking between instances.
+- Only one reflector can use the Ham-DHT.

 This is **not** a task for a beginner!